GuanyiLi-Craig/k8s-deployments/wordpress/README.md

 # Wordpress

 This is the first service I want to deploy on RPi K8S cluster.
-Based on official (wordpress deployment page)[https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/], I thought it would be straight forward but I was wrong.
+Based on official [wordpress deployment page](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/), I thought it would be straight forward but I was wrong.
 Because RPi require MySQL based on arm platform, so it is trivial to change MySQL image.
-Then the wordpres pod log shown failed to connect to mysql.
+Then the wordpres pod log shown msg like "failed to connect to mysql".
 So I found a workaround to make it work but by far, I have not been able to deploy Wordpress with MySQL without hardcoding.

 ## Deploy